samuelndm/fdte-challenge/README.md

-## This is a solution using ReactJS to a frontend challenge
+## This is a challenge solution using ReactJS to a frontend challenge

 In the project directory, you can run: